 |Apply this policy to email that fails the DMARC check.
-Can be “none”, “quarantine”, or “reject”. “none” is used to collect the DMARC report and gain insight into the current email flows and their status.
+This policy be set to 'none', 'quarantine', or 'reject'. 'none' is used to collect the DMARC report and gain insight into the current emailflows and their status.

 |A list of URIs for ISPs to send XML feedback to.
 NOTE: this is not a list of email addresses.
-DMARC requires a list of URIs of the form “mailto:email@example.com”.|
+DMARC requires a list of URIs of the form 'mailto:firstname.lastname@example.org'.

 |A list of URIs for ISPs to send forensic reports to.
 NOTE: this is not a list of email addresses.
-DMARC requires a list of URIs of the form “mailto:firstname.lastname@example.org”.|
+DMARC requires a list of URIs of the form 'mailto:email@example.com'.

-|The percentage tag instructs ISPs to only apply the DMARC policy to a percentage of failing email's. “pct = 50” will tell receivers to only apply the “p =” policy 50% of the time against emails that fail the DMARC check.
-NOTE: this will not work for the “none” policy, but only for “quarantine” or “reject” policies.|
+|The percentage tag instructs ISPs to only apply the DMARC policy to a percentage of failing email's. 'pct = 50' will tell receivers to only apply the 'p = ' policy 50% of the time against email's that fail the DMARC check.
+NOTE: this will not work for the 'none' policy, but only for 'quarantine' or 'reject' policies.

-|adkim||Specifies the “Alignment Mode” for DKIM signatures and can be either “r” (Relaxed) or “s” (Strict).
-In Relaxed mode, authenticated DKIM signing domains (d=) that share an Organizational Domain with an emails ‘From’ domain will pass the DMARC check.
+|Specifies the 'Alignment Mode' for DKIM signatures, this can be either 'r' (Relaxed) or 's' (Strict).
+In Relaxed mode also authenticated DKIM signing domains (d=) that share a Organizational Domain with an emails From domain will pass the DMARC check.
 In Strict mode an exact match is required.

-|aspf||Specifies the “Alignment Mode” for SPF and can be either “r” (Relaxed) or “s” (Strict).
-In Relaxed mode, authenticated SPF domains that share an Organizational Domain with an emails ‘From’ domain will pass the DMARC check.
+|Specifies the 'Alignment Mode' for SPF, this can be either 'r' (Relaxed) or 's' (Strict).
+In Relaxed mode also authenticated SPF domains that share a Organizational Domain with an emails From domain will pass the DMARC check.
 In Strict mode an exact match is required.

-|This policy should be applied to email from a sub-domain of this domain that fails the DMARC check.
-Using this tag, domain owners can publish a “wildcard” policy for all subdomains.
+|This policy should be applied to email from a sub-domain of this domain that fail the DMARC check.
+Using this tag domain owners can publish a 'wildcard' policy for all subdomains.

-|The reporting interval for how often you would like to receive aggregate XML reports.
-This is a preference and ISPs could (and most likely will) send the report at different intervals (normally this will be daily).
+|The reporting interval for how often you'd like to receive aggregate XML reports.
+This is a preference and ISPs could (and most likely will) send the report on different intervals (normally this will be daily).